What to Include in an Effective User Access Review Policy?

 4. User access classification

 User access classification forms the foundation of an effective access review policy.
 It involves categorizing users based on their roles, responsibilities, and the level of access required to perform their tasks.
-By implementing a well-defined user access classification system, you establish a structured framework that streamlines access management and significantly strengthens your overall security posture.
+Implementing a well-defined user access classification system establishes a structured framework that streamlines access management and significantly strengthens your overall security posture.

 Components of User Access Classification: